-World of Warcraft, which has become a household name through its viral online reach and offline television commercials featuring Mr. T, is a classic massively multi-player online role-playing games (MMORPG).
-The movement abilities and weaponry options available to a player’s online avatar are nearly limitless, and the actions within the game often mimic those in real life.
+World of Warcraft, which has become a household name through its viral online reach and offline complement of action figures and trinkets, is a classic massively multi-player online role-playing games (MMORPG).
+The movement abilities and weaponry options available to a player’s online avatar are nearly limitless.

 Some of the most collectible WoW cards are those that offer direct tie-ins to the online game.
 Many Loot cards, for example, feature a patch that can be scratched off to reveal an online code, although most Loot cards offered for resale have never been scratched.

 WoW TCG cards are usually good for more than one purpose.
 For example, Loot cards are often also Mount cards, which means the card is a surrogate for a creature that the player can “ride” in a game.
 Highly prized cards include Spectral Tiger, Wooly White Rhino, Blazing Hippogryph, Ethereal Plunderer, and El Pollo Grande, which depicts a seriously stern-looking chicken.